linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 +++
-title = "Bring your own Prometheus instance" description = "Make it easy to use exisiting Prometheus instance with Linkerd"
+title = "Bring your own Prometheus instance" description = "Make it easy to use existing Prometheus instance with Linkerd"
 +++

 {{< note >}}
-It is strongly advised to use `linkerd-prometheus` instead of using the exisiting one, to have a good separation of concerns.
+It is strongly advised to use `linkerd-prometheus` instead of using an external one, to have a good separation of concerns.
 Things like remote_write, etc can be configured in the `linkerd-prometheus` to get a global view of metrics as shown [here](https://linkerd.io/2/tasks/exporting-metrics/)